Texas Pete

 Texas Pete is a brand of hot sauce in the United States developed and manufactured by the TW Garner Food Company in Winston-Salem, North Carolina.
 TW Garner was founded by Thad W. Garner in 1929.
-Texas Pete is the third best selling hot sauce in the United States as of 2004.
+As of 2022, Texas Pete is the seventh-best selling hot sauce in the U.S., according to Instacart, an online grocery service.

 History

-Texas Pete hot sauce was introduced in 1929 by Sam Garner, operator of the Dixie Pig barbecue stand in Winston-Salem, North Carolina.
+Texas Pete hot sauce was introduced in 1929 by Sam Garner who had 3 sons (Thad W.,Ralph C. and Harold H.), operator of the Dixie Pig barbecue stand in Winston-Salem, North Carolina.
 Customers asked for a spicier sauce, and the Garners concocted one with cayenne peppers.
 Developing a product name, a marketing adviser suggested "Mexican Joe" to connote the spicy cuisine of Mexico.
-However, Thad's father Sam Garner opposed this, saying that the name should be American.
-Texas is known for its spicy food; this was combined with Pete, the nickname of Thad's brother Harold Garner.
+However, Sam Garner opposed this, saying that the name should be American.
+Texas is known for its spicy food; this was combined with Pete, the nickname of his son Harold Garner.

-Lawsuit

-Phillip White of California filed a lawsuit against T.W.
-Garner on September 12, 2022 for a "false marketing and labeling scheme".
-White said he was deceived into thinking the sauce was made in Texas.
-The 49-page complaint says, "There is nothing 'Texas' about Texas Pete."

-Carcinogen

-The ingredient Sodium Benzoate ("Benzoate of Soda" under "...Nutrition Info") is a common preservative.
-Scientists have shown that when mixed with ascorbic acid (vitamin C), it turns into benzene, a known carcinogen.
-Sodium benzoate in beverages that also contain vitamin C may, therefore, be problematic.
-Hot peppers naturally contain vitamin C ("nearly as much as in one orange") so the observation about beverages applies to pepper sauces containing sodium benzoate, like Texas Pete.
-Hot pepper sauces typically contain some vitamin C, as does Texas Pete.